wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 ### Can subscribers govern where their data is hosted?
 * **Asgardeo**
   * Asgardeo subscribers can select US or EU data centers to store user data while provisioning the Asgardeo organization.
 However, the Asgardeo organization administrator profile data would be residing in the Asgardeo US deployment.
-For more details, please refer to "Data residency in Asgardeo."
+For more details, please refer to "[Data residency in Asgardeo](https://wso2.com/asgardeo/docs/references/data-residency-in-asgardeo/)."
 * **Choreo**
   * Choreo subscribers can host their workloads on the Choreo cloud data plane (US and EU) or private data planes in a region and a cloud or a data center of their preference.
 However, Choreo control plane data would reside in the US.
-  * Choreo also simplifies creating databases, caches, and message brokers for user applications on GCP, AWS, Azure, and DigitalOcean, with deployment options in the US, EU, and Australia if they prefer to use application dependencies created through Choreo instead of connecting to their existing resources.
+  * Choreo also simplifies creating databases, caches, and message brokers for user applications on Azure, AWS, GCP, Vultr, and DigitalOcean, with deployment options in the US and EU if they prefer to use application dependencies created through Choreo instead of connecting to their existing resources.

 ### Is subscriber data transferred around the world?
 WSO2 would not transfer data outside of the region where the data is residing.
 The WSO2 team would have limited access to deployment data; please refer to the Data Access section.